changethe/tailwindcss-fluid-typescale/README.md

         to: 1.25, // -> this ratio will be applied at the final size },

-    // set the base font size and line height. this will be used to generate the typescale sizes.
+    // set the base font size and line height.
+    // this will be used to generate the typescale sizes.
     base: {
-        from: 16, // (px) -> base font size at the start size
+        from: 16, // (px) -> base font size at the start viewport
-        to: 18, // (px) -> base font size at the final size
+        to: 18, // (px) -> base font size at the final viewport
         lineHeight: 1.6, // (unitless) -> base line height
     },

-    // add the desired steps in the typescale. the key will be used in the class name.
+    // add the desired steps in the typescale.
+    // the key will be used in the class name.
-    // if you need some smaller steps, you can also use float values for the step.
+    // if you need some extra smaller steps, you can also use float values for the step.
-    // for example {sm: [-0.5, 1.6], xs: [-1, 1.6] ...}
+    // for example {sm: [-0.5, 1.6], xs: [-1, 1.6], lead: [0.3, 1.5], h3: [1, 1.4] ...}
     steps: {
-        sm: [-1, 1.6], // format is the following - NAME: [STEP, LINEHEIGHT]
+        sm: [-1, 1.6], // format is the following -> NAME: [STEP, LINEHEIGHT]
         h3: [1, 1.4],
         h2: [2, 1.3],
         h1: [3, 1.2],
-    }
+    },

     // the following extra sizes are not part of the default config. add as many as you need.
-    // extra sizes are not part of the typescale and just simple fluid sizes:
+    // extra sizes are not part of the typescale and just simple fluid sizes,
+    // where you want to have control of the start/finish values.
     extraSizes: {
         lead: { from: 16.5, to: 18, lineHeight: 1.7 },
         serif: { from: 17, to: 19, lineHeight: 1.6 },